 Can I invite you to stay at our resort/hotel or eat at our restaurant gratis in exchange for a review?

 Nothing personal, but I don’t do that.
 Please feel free, however, to send me information about your resort/hotel or restaurant.
 Please keep in mind that I write about Thai food, so it’s highly unlikely that I will ever write about anything unrelated to the subject.

 Can I invite you to a food-related event?

 It depends.
 I travel a lot and split my time between two countries; my schedule gets full real fast.
 If you give me enough time to plan (at least a month for a local event and at least 3 months for an overseas event), it’s more likely I can and will attend, if it’s related to Thai food.

 Where do you find Thai ingredients in Chicago?

 Golden Pacific uptown.
 If they don’t have something, it’s unlikely anyone else will.
-Tai Nam on Argyle is also a good place to get many Thai ingredients, including fresh fruits.
+Tai Nam and Hot Nam on Argyle are also where you can find many Thai ingredients, including fresh fruits.

 Where can I buy a good granite mortar in Bangkok?

 If you’re planning on hauling it back to your home country, it’s probably a good idea to just buy one where you live (or online if there isn’t a well-stocked Thai grocery store in your area).
 Invariably, it will be more expensive, but a granite mortar is very heavy and you may spend more in overweight baggage fee.
 Read this post on what you should look for when buying a granite mortar.

 What’s your favorite brand of curry paste?